kristerhedfors/sumarai/README.md

 8. **Custom Prompts**: Allows users to specify custom prompts for summarization tasks.
 9. **Service Mode**: Option to run llamafile as a background service.
 10. **Debugging Support**: Includes a debug mode for detailed logging.
+11. **API Information**: Ability to display current API and model information in the interactive shell.

 ## Technology Stack